-Note: Money stuff is so difficult to navigate, particularly as women in a profession that is largely based on nurturing others - which historically women have done in the context of tribal living.
+Note: Money stuff is so difficult to navigate, particularly as women and people socialized to be women, in a profession that is largely based on nurturing others - which historically women have done in the context of tribal living.
 I never wanted to seem greedy when doing birth work, and for a long time I wasn't charging what my time and experience were actually worth.
 I also want to say that in writing this article, I want to acknowledge issues of access including geographical area, race, class, physical/mental ability, privilege and gender that exist in various spaces of the birth community.
 I recognize that not everyone can make six figures as a doula AND I believe that with perseverance and creativity many doulas can make a good living wherever they are.
 So, with all of that in mind - this is how I made six figures.

 I had gone to get a car loan.
 I figured I would need a car as a doula.
 I had just finished my certification and was feeling really confident in my choice to pursue birth work as my career.
 So when the loan officer started laughing, my heart sank down to my feet.

 “No,” she said, shaking her head.
 She was looking at the application, where I had put my projected income.
 “My niece is a doula.
 She makes no money.
 And I know a couple other doulas who make nowhere near this much. $50,000?!
 No way.”

 I remember my face being red hot as I left the building.
 Maybe she was right.
 Could I really make that much?
 Well, she was right.
 I didn’t make $50,000 as a full time birth worker.
 I made way more.